 With the open space of Millennium Park at its doorstep, the Aon Center really stands out.
-Originally built as the Standard Oil Building, the 83-story skyscraper has changed names and appearances twice.
-Not long after the building went up in 1972, its marble cladding came crashing down and the whole building was resheathed in granite.
-The vertically striped building sits on a handsome (if rather sterile) plaza, where Harry Bertoia's wind-chime sculpture in the reflecting pool makes interesting sounds when a breeze blows.
+Originally built as the Standard Oil Building, the 83-story skyscraper (first referred to as Big Stan) has changed names and appearances twice.
+Not long after the building went up in 1972, its marble cladding came crashing down, and the whole thing was resheathed in granite.
+The vertically striped structure sits on a handsome (if rather sterile) plaza, where Harry Bertoia's wind-chime sculpture in the reflecting pool makes interesting sounds when a breeze blows.

 200 E. Randolph Dr., Chicago, Illinois, 60601, USA